 OPENING STATEMENT OF HON.
-JOHN H. CHAFEE, U.S. SENATOR FROM RHODE ISLAND be closed because of the inability to obtain nurses.
+JOHN H. CHAFEE, U.S. SENATOR FROM RHODE ISLAND

-Senator Chaffee.
+Senator CHAFEE.
 Mr. Chairman, I will submit it for the record; but first, I want to congratulate and thank you for holding these hearings.
 Hopefully, we will find some solution to this difficult problem.

-We are encountering it in my home State where, in one of our major hospitals in the City of Providence, a whole floor has had to
+We are encountering it in my home State where, in one of our major hospitals in the City of Providence, a whole floor has had to be closed because of the inability to obtain nurses.